What is Between Art and Life?

 People

-Senior editor at Bright Wall/Dark Room, member of the Boston Society of Film Critics, writing The Cinema of Paul Thomas Anderson: American Apocrypha under contract with Columbia University Press.
+Member of the Boston Society of Film Critics, The Cinema of Paul Thomas Anderson: American Apocrypha out now from Columbia University Press.